-The company has a number of long-standing client relationships and continues to invest resources in maintaining and improving those relationships.
+The company has a number of long-standing client relationships and continues to invest resources in maintaining and improving those relationships, as repeat business has been a key tenet of the growth seen in 2022.

-The company continued to work with a number of experienced Board advisers who have strong experience of organically growing revenues and profits to help set strategy and improve governance to promote the long term success of the company.
+The company continued to work with a number of experienced Board advisers who have strong experience of organically growing revenues and profits to help set strategy and improve governance to promote the long-term success of the company.